 Prakken Drol killed Drake Madamus' father Indego Madamus and downed Tiree Palmight.
-He had tonfa-like light sabres, personal body armor and a force field similar to the Droideka.
+He had tonfa-like lightsabers, personal body armor, and a force field similar to the Droideka.
 This was long before the prequels however (all these games were).

 Frahkeen of Campaign #3 becomes Fa'Hee of Campaign #2.
 Likewise, Smuggler En Fochs (pronounced Ian Fox) and IM1-MA-N2 (aka MAN-2) from Campaign #3 merge to become R3D-R1BB0N (aka 'Red Ribbon') in Campaign #2.

-Red Ribbon is a reference to Dragonball Z.
+Red Ribbon is a reference to the evil organization of robot villains in Dragonball Z.

-The name of the Smuggler's ship in Campaign #1 is originally 'The False Prophet'.
-He gains a device that can give false transponder code readings and created the following additional identities: The Centurion Turtle, the Good Fortune, Ill Wind and the Star Spray.
+The name of the Smuggler's ship in Campaign #1 was originally 'The Good Fortune'.
+He gains a device that can give false transponder code readings and created the following additional identities: The Centurion Turtle, The False Profit, Ill Wind, and the Star Spray.

 The look of Drake Madamus, anti-Imperial Vigilante Jedi, is based on Batman.

 The Ho-Ken-Tota is mentioned in the Art of Return of the Jedi book.
 Markings on Jabba's Sand Skiff are attributed to them.

 Special thanks to Keith Conroy and Aris Iliopoulos for the artwork.